NKI-AI/dlup/docs/usage.rst

-How to use DLUP in your project
+How to use dlup in your project
 ===============================
-There are several ways to include DLUP in your project, of which Git submodules or dockers are likely the most convenient for you.
+There are several ways to include dlup in your project, of which Git submodules or dockers are likely the most convenient for you.